MosesKonsue/MosesKonsue.github.io/_posts/2021-09-01-valentine.md

 - These services are utilising syn-ack 3 way TCP handshakes.
 - We also see the domain valentine.htb and just in case we add valentine.htb to our /etc/hosts file.

-> I realised that have never really looked up what ssl/http actually refers to. *Information that travels on the port 443 is encrypted using Secure Sockets Layer (SSL) or its new version, Transport Layer Security (TLS) and hence safer*.
+I realised that I have never really looked up what ssl/http actually refers to.
+> [Parablu.com](https://parablu.com/what-is-port-443-and-why-it-is-imperative-to-your-dr-plan/) says: *Information that travels on the port 443 is encrypted using Secure Sockets Layer (SSL) or its new version, Transport Layer Security (TLS) and hence safer*.
 > According to [wikipedia](https://en.wikipedia.org/wiki/Transport_Layer_Security#Key_exchange_or_key_agreement) TSL works by handshake protocol and key/cipher combinations. *"Before a client and server can begin to exchange information protected by TLS, they must securely exchange or agree upon an encryption key and a cipher to use when encrypting data".*

-Nikto finds nothing of note.
+**Nikto** finds nothing of note.

-Gobuster:
+**Gobuster:**

 ```
 /index (Status: 200)